kurator-dev/kurator/docs/proposals/backup/backup.md

 including the installation of Velero on each cluster, execution of specific operations, and unified aggregation of the status of each operation.

 - **unified backup**
-    - Support for individual namespaces, multiple namespaces, or an entire cluster within the fleet.
+    - Support for individual namespaces, multiple namespaces, or an entire cluster.
-    - Support for almost any type of Kubernetes volume, such as EFS, AzureFile, NFS, emptyDir, local, or any other volume type.
+    - Support for almost any type of Kubernetes volume, such as EFS, AzureFile, NFS, emptyDir, local and so on.
     - Support for different policy with customization rules and resources filter based on `name`, `namespace` or `label`.
-    - Support for apply those policy in multiple clusters or an individual cluster within the fleet.
+    - Support for apply those policy in multiple clusters or an individual cluster.
     - Support for scheduled backup.
-- **unified backup**
+- **unified restore**
     - Support for restore all resource from backup.
     - Support for partly restore by resources filter for each backup policy.
 - **unified migrate**